statelyai/xstate/docs/src/pages/index.md

 ## 3rd-Party Usage

-With [sketch.systems](https://sketch.systems), you can now copy-paste your state machine sketches as `xstate`-compatible JSON!
+With [sketch.systems](https://sketch.systems), you can now copy-paste your state machine sketches as XState-compatible JSON!

 1. Create your sketch (example: https://sketch.systems/anon/sketch/new)
 2. Click **Export to clipboard...**